-CNAME RecordA CNAME record is commonly used to establish a store on a “subdomain” of your main website.
+A CNAME record is commonly used to set up a subdomain of your main website.
 For example, if your main website is www.yourwebsite.com, you can create a subdomain called store.yourwebsite.com by adding a “store” CNAME record.

-MX RecordsMX records, short for “mail exchanger” records, are responsible for specifying which email server accepts mail for your specific domain.
-When you point your name servers to Volusion, the MX records point to Volusion’s mail servers by default.
-If you’d rather use a third party like GoDaddy or Gmail to host your domain-specific email (email addresses ending in @yourstore.com), you’ll need to update the MX records from within your MyVolusion account.
+MX records, short for “mail exchanger” records, are responsible for specifying which email server accepts mail for your specific domain.
+When you point your name servers to an ecommerce platform like Volusion, the MX records point to the platforms’s mail servers by default.
+(If you use Volusion and you’d rather use a third party like Gmail to host your domain-specific email—email addresses ending in @yourstore.com—follow the instructions in this article from our Help Center).

 Your store sends various automatic messages to you and your customers, including password reset and order confirmation emails.
 If you notice a disruption in sending or receiving these emails, you may be able to remedy the situation by adding an SPF record.
 SPF records, short for “Sender Policy Framework,” are used to authorize third-party clients as trusted sources for sending email from your email address.
 You can add an SPF record to let your email provider know who is and is not allowed to send emails from your email address.
-(Hint: Make sure Volusion is an authorized sender!)